 NASA Earth Observatory image by Jesse Allen and Robert Simmon, using EO-1 ALI data provided courtesy of the NASA EO-1 team and the U.S. Geological Survey.
 Caption by Adam Voiland with information from Valerie Souza and Jan Siefert.

-Mexico’s Cuatro Ciénegas Basin has plenty of gypsum and a network of pools full of bacteria that descended from one of the earliest forms of life.
-The combination makes it one of the best places on Earth to investigate what life might have looked like on Mars.
+Mexico’s Cuatro Ciénegas Basin is one of the best places on Earth to investigate what life might have looked like on Mars.